 With a vast talent pool of world-class tech professionals and competitive prices, Central and Eastern Europe (CEE) provides favorable conditions for offshore software development services.
 The region is home to over 1 million software engineers who work in ICT, public services, e-commerce, manufacturing, fintech, and transport industries.

 According to HackerRank, Poland, Hungary, the Czech Republic, and Romania are in the top 20 countries in the world in terms of tech skills, surpassing the traditional coding giants – India and the US.
-The latest Pentalog ranking also placed several CEE nations in the top 10 places with the best developers in the world.

 Central European countries have a long tradition of excellence in engineering, math, and science.
-A strong emphasis on STEM education at all levels, from primary school through university, allows the region to produce a steady stream of tech-savvy graduates who can deliver complex projects that meet international benchmarks.
+A strong emphasis on STEM education at all levels, from primary school through university, allows the region to produce a steady stream of tech-savvy graduates who can deliver complex long-term projects that meet international benchmarks.

 Software development hourly rates in Poland